UCSolarCarTeam/Epsilon-Onboard-Media-Control/README.md

 # Epsilon Onboard Media Player

-This program is the onboard media control for the University of Calgary’s Solar Car Schulich Elysia.
+This program is the onboard media control for the University of Calgary's Solar Car Schulich Elysia.
 This program is a music player which runs on the car's secondary Raspberry Pi on the center display.

 ## Playing Music